adreyfus-stripe/round-up/README.md

 Examples programs can be found at [Lyft](https://www.lyft.com/round-up) and in grocery stores.
 A round-up program should:

-* Have a way to onboard organization who want to accept donations
+* Have a way to onboard organizations who want to accept donations
 * Offer the customer the ability to opt-in to the round up program
 * Transfer the donation either instantly using Stripe Connect or with a check / bank transfer on a regular (i.e monthly) cadence
 * [optionally] For recurring customers, track how much each customer has donated and send a summary at the end of the month